abhinabsarkar/az-firewall-pe/spoke-vnet-pep-readme.md

-# Create Private Endpoint for Key Vault
+# Configure V-Link, DNS Zone.
+Create Private Endpoint in Spoke (PEP) VNet for Key Vault

+> VNet Link & DNS zone creation & configuration is applicable for all VNets.

 ## Disable Virtual Network Policies
 Network policies like Network Security Groups (NSG) are not supported for private endpoints.
 In order to deploy a Private Endpoint on a given subnet, an explicit disable setting is required on that subnet.
 This setting is only applicable for the Private Endpoint.
 For other resources in the subnet, access is controlled based on Network Security Groups (NSG) security rules definition.
 When using the portal to create a private endpoint, this setting is automatically disabled as part of the create process.